fengshang1972/EPANETMSX2Manual/docs/1_introduction.rst

 shortcoming provides the motivation to extend EPANET so that it can model reaction systems of any level of complexity.

-Another feature in EPANET-MSX is the option to include the dispersion process in the water quality modeling analysis of a water distribution system.
-EPANET models the transport of a single species by solving one-dimensional advection-reaction (AR) equation; while EPAENT-MSX solves a set of one-dimensional advection-dispersion-reaction (ADR) equations to analyze water quality transport of mutiple interacting species.
+Another feature in EPANET-MSX 2.0 is the option to include the dispersion process in the water quality modeling analysis of a water distribution system.
+Both EPANET and the original EPANET MSX model the transport of a single species by solving the one-dimensional advection-reaction equation; while EPAENT-MSX 2.0 solves a set of one-dimensional advection-dispersion-reaction equations to analyze water quality transport of mutiple interacting species.

+The changes and updates that have been made in version 2.0 of EPANET-MSX include:

+- Improved water quality mass balance and mass balance reporting as in EPANET 2.2.

+- Dispersion modeling as an option to be included in water quality simulation.

+- OPENMP parallelization for both reaction and dispersion simulation codes.

+- A batch file (runvc.bat) is provided to automatically launch the Visual Studio C/C++ compiler and compile the reaction equations.

 The following sections of this manual describe the conceptual framework used by EPANET-MSX to model multiple reacting species within a